 Types of Court Orders.

 Foster carers should always be informed of any court orders or restrictions applying to a child or young person that could affect their family.
 In certain instances the carers may have a copy of the Court Order.
 Any restrictions or Court Orders should always be discussed at the commencement of the child or young person’s placement.
 The most common court orders are:

 If a child or young person is at risk from harm, neglect or abuse a Care Order is put in place by the Local Authority to provide protection.
 The Authority has to look after the child and provide them with somewhere to live.
 Under the Care Order the Authority shares responsibility jointly with the parent(s).
 The court makes the decision as to who the child or young person can have contact with; what kind of contact it should be and where it may take place.
-Contact may not always be in the interests of the child and so the court has the power to stop it taking place.
-The court process that results in the making of a Care Order is called Care Proceedings.
-Unless the court decides otherwise, children should be given encouragement to remain in contact with their families and friends.
-A Care Order, if not overturned, can remain in place until a child or young person reaches the age of eighteen.
+Contact may not always be in the interests of the child so the court has the power to stop it taking place.
+The process that results in the making of a Care Order is called Care Proceedings.
+Unless the court decides otherwise, children should be encouraged to remain in contact with their families.
+A Care Order can remain in place until a child or young person reaches the age of eighteen.
 Foster carers will be expected to work closely in consultation with the parents to follow the child or young persons care plan – as well as remain aware of any conditions or restrictions set out in the Care Order.